 September 2017 – June 2019.

-Taught a course on Chinese literature in English.
+Taught an English course focused on Chinese literature in English.

 •American International School of Hong Kong, Kowloon Tong, Hong Kong, August 2013 – July 2015.
 Position: Head of High School English Department and Twelfth Grade English Teacher.
 Courses taught: British Literature; Advanced Placement Literature and Composition; Drama.